 Kerian Burnett spoke at the action.
-Kerian came from Jamaica to work on a strawberry farm in Nova Scotia but lost her job, housing, healthcare, and immigration status when she received a cancer diagnosis.
-Like many migrants whose work permits grant them status only as long as they work for a specific employer, when she became too sick to work, she got fired, and as a result, she was at risk of having the Canadian government took away her status.
+Kerian came from Jamaica to work on a strawberry farm in Nova Scotia but lost her job, housing, and healthcare when she received a cancer diagnosis.
+Like many migrants whose work permits grant them status only as long as they work for a specific employer, when she became too sick to work, she got fired, and as a result, she was at risk of having the Canadian government take away her status.
 She has since been an outspoken advocate for health care and status for all migrants.

 “I have been through a lot,” Burnett said in a speech to the crowd that was met with applause.
 “We can’t work when we get sick.
 We can’t access healthcare because of not having any status here or insurance.
 We can’t work to pay all those bills that we face in the hospitals.
 So I appreciate if the decision was made to help migrants to live a better life here in Canada.”

 Orlando Rosas also spoke.
 Orlando came from Mexico to work as a room attendant at the Keltic Lodge in Cape Breton.
-He and others became sick due to the mould in the staff residence there.
-Orlando’s cousin was deported while recovering from pneumonia caused by the mould rather than continue to live in the staff residence.
+His cousin and other coworkers became sick due to the mould in the staff residence there.
+Orlando’s cousin returned to Mexico to recover from pneumonia caused by the mould rather than continue to live in the staff residence.